cfpb/design-system/docs/pages/filterable-list-pages.md

   * When asking users to look through more than 20 articles, documents, or resources.

   * Additional content may be included before or after the filterable list, but it is not encouraged.
 The filterable list should be the focus of the page.
-content_guidelines: >
+guidelines: >
   * Text introduction and/or full width text should be used to introduce the documents that are being filtered.

   * If any of the filtering labels are technical or require further explanation (such as categories), a full width text element can be placed above the filter control panel to provide further explanation.

   * Required elements: filter control panel, list of items (displayed as post preview items) and pagination.

   <!--

   Commenting out this list pasted from DM—doesn't seem needed, and has some possibly outdated items

   ##### Area 1: Introduction

   * Hero !?

   * Text introduction